GlideAngle/CIVL-GAP/README.md

 would then work:

 The repository remains public.
-Anyone finding a small problem such as a typo can raise an issue or make a pull request with the correction.
+Anyone finding a small problem such as a typo can raise an issue or make a pull request immediately with the correction.
 For more substantial changes raising an issue is still a good idea.
 It is even possible to provide templates for such issues, basically a checklist of things to do when lodging the issue.
 For these larger changes, the repository would need to be forked and we'd require the work to be done on a branch.
 The reason for branching is to fit in with the current formal proposal and review process.
 The changes can be seen by comparing branches, in this case between **master** and the branch with the proposed changes.
 If the proposal is accepted as-is then it can be merged immediately.
 If it requires more work then these changes can be made on the branch.

 I'm a software developer and contribute to many projects hosted on github but these days many non-technical groups are using github for collaboration.